 Parent-Child Assistance Program (PCAP)

-Since 1991, PCAP has used a theory-based model (relational theory, stages of change, and harm reduction) to serve pregnant and parenting mothers who have substance use disorders.
-PCAP intervention activities are conducted by trained and supervised case managers who each work with 16 families for 3 years, developing supportive, empathic relationships with their clients and conducting regular face-to-face visits depending on the needs of the family.
+Since 1991, the Parent‐Child Assistance Program (PCAP) has used a theory-based model (relational theory, stages of change, and harm reduction) to serve pregnant and parenting mothers who have substance use disorders.
+PCAP intervention activities are conducted by trained and supervised case managers who each work with sixteen families for three years, developing supportive, empathic relationships with their clients and conducting regular face-to-face visits depending on the needs of the family.
 PCAP case managers are positive coaches and role models who work with women to identify goals and help them take the incremental steps necessary to achieve goals .
 They connect families with comprehensive services and teach mothers to navigate community provider systems including housing, and physical and mental health services.
 PCAP’s evidence base consistently demonstrates the intervention’s effectiveness in assisting participants to access substance abuse treatment, reduce alcohol and drug use, maintain child custody, and prevent future births of alcohol and drug exposed infants.

 Back to Database